What does “tabemono” mean in Japanese?

 - tabemono – 食べ物 (たべもの) : a noun meaning ‘food’ in Japanese.
 This can also mean ‘something to eat’ in general.

-- 物 : a kanji character widely used to mean ‘thing’, ‘stuff’, or ‘matter’.
-This can also work as a suffix to add the meaning of ‘something’ or such.
-This kanji can also be found in other words like “kaimono“.
+- mono – 物 (もの) : a noun meaning ‘thing’, ‘stuff’, or ‘matter’ in Japanese.
+Depending on the word used together, this can also mean ‘something’ or ‘anything’ in Japanese.
+This can also be found in other words like “kaimono“.

-From these two kanji characters, we can understand that “tabemono” means ‘something to eat’ in Japanese.
-This literal interpretation seems to be in line with the meanings.
+From these two components, we can understand that “tabemono” literally means ‘things to eat’ in Japanese.
+This literal interpretation is very close to the actual meanings.

-When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of expressions they form.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “tabemono” through the detailed check above.

-Then, let me explain how to use “tabemono” through the example sentences below.
+So far, I’ve explained the definition and meanings of “tabemono” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “food” in Japanese

-watashi no sukina tabemono wa ramen desu – 私の好きな食べ物はラーメンです (わたしのすきなたべものはらーめんです)
+watashi no sukina tabemono wa ichigo desu – 私の好きな食べ物は苺です (わたしのすきなたべものはいちごです)

 Below are the new words used in the example sentence.